wenwen-dev/project-wordle/README.md

 # Word Game

+Learning 1: When validating form input data, utilise the already available ones of the html elements, e.g. 'required', 'minLength', 'maxLength'

+Learning 2:

+- Game.js contains [guesses, setGuesses], uplifted handleSubmit()
+- GameInput.js (child of Game.js) contains [guess, setGuess]
+  How can I clear the input field (of guess) upon form submission (calling handleSubmit)?
+  A: By keeping handleSubmit() in GameInput.js, so that it clears the input field, and create a handleSubmitGuess() in Game.js and call it inside handleSubmit(), so every time form is submitted, we clear the input, and update the guesses array using handleSubmitGuess()!

 ## Joy of React, Project I

 In this project, we'll recreate a popular online word game, Wordle: